 Kansas public schools are responsible for thorough vision screenings of students but are not responsible for exams by a physician.

 Vision exams are the responsibility of the student’s parent or guardian.
-Please read about the Kansas Vision Exam Law on the Kansas State Legislature website.
+The Kansas State Board of Examiners in Optometry has more information here.